How to Tell Dental Crowns and Veneers Apart

 Porcelain veneer preparation:

-3. The impression goes to a dental lab, where your porcelain veneers will be custom-design to fit your teeth.
+3. The impression goes to a dental lab, where your porcelain veneers will be custom-designed to fit your teeth.
 Since this could take a few days, the dentist may provide you with temporary veneers to wear in the meantime.

 Dental crown preparation: